VinVaz/Request-header-parser-microservice/README.md

-###Timestamp Microservice
+### Timestamp Microservice
 ----------------------------------------
 >
 >The **Timestamp Microservice** is a full stack JavaScript
->app that receives a string as a parameter and returns an
+>app that receives a date as a string parameter and returns
->object containing both a Unix timestamp and the natural
+>an object containing both a Unix timestamp and the natural
 >language date (exemple: january 1, 2016)
 >
 >how to use it?